The Art Gallery Guardian

 Let be a partition of where each partition class is non-empty.
 We define to be the set of edges with end points in two different partition classes.
 A set of edges is called a -cut, if for some such that .

-We stress that by this definition, a -cut is a -cut.
-A cut is a -cut.
+We stress that by this definition, a -cut is always a -cut for .
+A cut is defined as a -cut.
 A min--cut is a -cut of minimum value (cost).
 We let to denote the value of the min--cut.
+A -approximate -cut is a cut of value at most .

 It is well known that the number of min-cuts in a graph is .
 [1]